 - 1. The central problem of learning is generalization. - 2.
 Consensus exists that, for feasible learning to occur at all, restricted, structured hypothesis spaces are necessary. - 3.
-Debates about statistical learning vs. symbolic learning are misplaced.
-To the extent meaningful debate exists at all, it is about how learning ought to be defined; in particular, it is about what kinds of experience computers are required to succeed on in order to say that they have "learned" something. - 4.
-Computational learning theorists and developmental psycholinguists can profitably interact in the design of meaningful artificial language learning experiments.
+Debates pitting statistical learning against symbolic learning are misplaced.
+To the extent meaningful debate exists at all, it is about the learning criterion; i.e. how "learning" ought to be defined.
+In particular, it is about what kinds of experience learners are required to succeed on in order to say that they have "learned" something.